helemaster/rgl/README.md

 2) Alt+enter toggles fullscreen.
 3) Esc exits the game.
 4) Bump into monsters to attack them.
+5) I: Inventory
+6) <: Descend stairs

 ----------------------------------------
 TROUBLESHOOTING
 ----------------------------------------
 1) Is Python 2.7 installed to the C: drive?
 	a) Install Python 2.7 to the C: drive.
 This is needed for the game to run.
-2) Is the drive where Python 2.7 is installed called C:?
-	a) Change the drive letter of the python path in the PLAY.bat file to the correct letter.
-3) The game crashes when I exit: Python.exe has stopped working!
+2) The game crashes when I exit: Python.exe has stopped working.
-	a) This is a bug in the prototype.
+	a) This is a bug in the verSlice version.